mli/new-docs/python/guide/packages/autograd/autograd.md

 Under the hood, neural networks are composed of operators (e.g. convolutions) which use parameters (e.g. weights in convolution kernels) for their computation, and it's our job to find the optimal values for these parameters.
 Gradients lead us to the solution!

-Gradients tell us what happens to a variable (increases/decrease and by how much), when we change another variable that it depends on.
-What we're interested in is the effect of changing each parameter on the performance of the network.
+Gradients tell us what happens to a variable (increases/decrease and by how much), when we change a another variable that it depends on.
+What we're interested in is the effect of changing a each parameter on the performance of the network.
 We usually define performance using a loss metric that we try to minimize, i.e. a metric that tells us how bad the predictions of a network are given ground truth.
-As an example, for regression we might try to minimize the L2 loss (euclidean distance) between our predictions and true values, and for classification we minimize the cross-entropy loss.
+As an example, for regression we might try to minimize the L2 loss (eucliden distance) between our predictions and true values, and for classification we minimize the cross entropy loss.

-Assuming we've calculated the gradient of each parameter with respect to the loss (details in next section), we can then use an optimizer such as Stochastic Gradient Descent to shift the parameters slightly in the *opposite direction* of the gradient.
-See [Optimizers](http://mxnet.incubator.apache.org/api/python/optimization/optimization.html) for more information on these methods.
-We repeat the process of calculating gradients and updating parameters over and over again, until the parameters of the network start to stabilize and converge to a good solution.
+Assuming we've calculated the gradient of each parameter with repect to the loss (details in next section), we can then use an optimizer such as Stochastic Gradient Descent to shift the parameters slightly in the *opposite direction* of the gradient.
+See Optimizers for more information on these methods.
+We repeat the process of calculating gradients and updating parameters over and over again, until the parameters of the network start to stabalize and converge to a good solution.

 ## How do we calculate gradients?

-We differentiate.
-MXNet Gluon uses Reverse Mode Automatic Differentiation (`autograd`) to backpropagate gradients from the loss metric to the network parameters.
+We differenciate.
+MXNet Gluon uses Reverse Mode Automatic Differenciation (`autograd`) to backprogate gradients from the loss metric to the network parameters.

 <p align="center">
     <img src="./imgs/autograd_forward_backward.png" alt="drawing" width="400"/>